Hyphona/Zen-Engine/README.md

 The ```./norm.sh``` script can be used to check that the project respect the norm

 ## 💬 Discussions
-Feel free to use the [discussions](https://github.com/Hyphona/Zen-Engine/discussions) tab if you are interested in the project / have any recommendation, pull requests will be open when the project will be mature enough
+Feel free to use the [discussions](https://github.com/Hyphona/Zen-Engine/discussions) tab if you are interested in the project / have any recommendation